Leaves of Absence and Withdrawals from Wellesley College

 General Provisions Related to All Leaves and Withdrawals:

-- Refunds of portions of the comprehensive fee may be available, depending on the effective date of the leave, in accordance with the scale published annually by Student Financial Services and available here.
+- Refunds of portions of the comprehensive fee may be available, depending on the effective date of the leave, in accordance with the scale published annually by Student Financial Services.
 After the eighth week of the semester, refunds are no longer available, and the semester counts as one of a student’s eight semesters in residence, despite the lack of completion of coursework.

 - A student who goes on a leave of absence cannot remain in residence on campus more than 48 hours after the effective date of the leave.

 - Students on leave are in a temporary inactive status which means that they are not eligible for campus services or housing, may not actively participate in campus organizations, and are not eligible for student employment.
 Students who visit campus while on leave, as long as their leave permits it, are considered guests.

 - A student on a mandatory withdrawal, suspension, or dismissal may not be permitted to transfer credit to Wellesley for academic work done while away from Wellesley.

 - A leave may be extended for no more than four consecutive semesters.
 If a student’s leave exceeds four semesters, the student will be withdrawn from the College.

 - A student placed on a leave of absence or required to leave the College will be notified in writing (typically by email) of this decision and of the reasons for it.